Sausset-les-Pins

-Sausset-les-Pins (/fr/; Sausset dei Pins) or simply Sausset is a seaside commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
+Sausset-les-Pins (/fr/; 'Sausset-the-Pines'; Sausset dei Pins) or simply Sausset is a seaside commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
 It is located on the Côte Bleue, just west of Carry-le-Rouet.
 It is part of the Aix-Marseille-Provence Metropolis.
-In 2019, Sausset-les-Pins had a population of 7,581.

 Geography

 Sausset-les-Pins located 35 km (21.7 mi) west of Marseille and 42 km (26 mi) southwest of Aix-en-Provence.
 The commune covers an area of 12.1 km^{2} (4.7 sq mi).

 History

 In 1855 a castle was built.
 In 1924 the commune of Sausset-les-Pins was created from part of the commune of Carry-le-Rouet.

 In 1915, the Sausset-les-Pins TER PACA railway station opened on the Miramas–L'Estaque railway.